• Skip to primary navigation

 How long does it take for your credit to recover from collections?

-The amount of time it’ll take for your credit to recover from collections depends on several factors, such as your credit history and what other information is in your credit file.
+The amount of time it’ll take to rebuild your credit after collections depends on several factors, such as your credit history and what other information is in your credit file.
 Just remember that your credit scores update regularly, so you’ll be able to see results in the long run as long as you remain patient and diligent about rebuilding your credit.

 Takeaway: Rebuilding your credit after collections is possible, but it may take time.